Tamim bin Hamad Al Thani: Turkey

 Tamim signed a military cooperation agreement with Turkey during an official visit to the country in December 2014.
 The agreement aims to promote cooperation in military training and the defense industry, and allows for the deployment of the Turkish Armed Forces to Qatar and the Qatari military to Turkey.

+Donald Trump, Tamim bin Hamad Al Thani, and Recep Tayyip Erdoğan with other regional leaders at a multilateral meeting at the United Nations.

 On 2 December 2015, Tamim signed a number of agreements with President Recep Tayyip Erdoğan.
 Cooperative agreements in education, maritime transport and correspondence pacts between intelligence agencies were signed.
 An agreement was also reached by Turkey to purchase liquefied natural gas from Qatar over a lengthy duration.
 The two leaders also announced the planned creation of a Turkish military base in Qatar; a first for Turkey in the Persian Gulf.

 In August 2018, Qatar pledged $15 billion investment in Turkey, during currency crisis amid a diplomatic standoff with US.
 The investment package was announced after Tamim met Erdoğan in Ankara, on 15 August 2018.

 On 6 December 2021, Tamim received Erdoğan for a state visit in Doha.
 During the two-day visit, they signed 15 agreements regarding culture, economy, defense and security.
 In addition, several memoranda of understanding were signed between the countries' ministries.
 Tamim and Erdoğan also agreed to extend the $15 billion currency swap agreement between Qatar and Turkey.

 On 4 December 2023, Erdoğan and Tamim chaired the 9th meeting of the Turkey-Qatar Supreme Strategic Committee; and signed 12 cooperation agreements in various fields.